biglovisa/creact/README.md

    });
  },
 ```
-So, now that we have access to AllSkills at all times within our Body component, we are set to refactore our filterSkills function, and handle the 'all' functionality.
+So, now that we have access to AllSkills at all times within our Body component, we are all set to refactor our filterSkills function, and handle the 'all' functionality.
 ```
 filterSkills(value) {
     skills = value === 'all' ? this.state.allSkills :